Country

 “A map is critical to display the location of infrastructure.
 Governments see this as a game changer.”

-Joseph Minango Surveyor General, Ministry of Lands and Natural Resources, Zambia
+Joseph Minango, Surveyor General of Ministry of Lands and Natural Resources, Zambia

 Lusaka’s base map, derived from aerial and satellite imagery, provides important data on the location and size of informal settlements, the number of buildings in the city and population density.
 Using this information, the Zambian government is able to better plan and invest in public infrastructure and services as outlined in the National Urbanisation Policy.
 This includes improvements in sanitation and health services (including the construction of new sewage and water treatment systems and the provision of waste disposal services), expansion of utility capacity and demand-driven transportation planning (including increasing the numbers of buses and trains).